qualiton/github-discussions-crawler/README.md

 [Slack](https://slack.com/) is the best team collaboration tool out in the market.
 It excels with huge number of integration capabilities.

 Github Discussions Crawler marries both of the worlds by publishing discussion events to a slack channel.
-It uses [Github API V3](https://developer.github.com/v3/) and [Slack Incoming Webhooks](https://api.slack.com/incoming-webhooks) to the integration.
+It uses [Github API V3](https://developer.github.com/v3/) and [Slack Incoming Webhooks](https://api.slack.com/incoming-webhooks) for the integration.

 # Supported events

-- New Discussion has been discovered
+- New discussion has been discovered

 <a href="url"><img src="docs/new_discussion.png" aligh="left" width="500" ></a>

-- New Comment has been discovered
+- New comment has been discovered

 <a href="url"><img src="docs/new_comment.png" aligh="left" width="500" ></a>